deadboy18/VHP/README.md

 You may download those file from : [Google Drive](https://drive.google.com/drive/folders/1qNNNKMWqKq2a_aeTej4M5DnDHBEjt01J?usp=sharing)

 To launch the VHP Program or VHP Print you may use the tool I've made called VHP Tools also shared above.
+Don't forget to edit the IP address for the server connection to your server ip